-The blue cap shall be of dark navy-blue cloth, with a band of lustrous black mohair; visor or black patent leather, bound with same, green underneath; chin strap of black patent leather, 1⁄2 inch wide, tastened at the side with two small gilt navy buttons, and provided with one gilt and one leather slide; two small eyelet ventilating holes in each side of the quarters.
+The blue cap shall be of dark navy-blue cloth, with a band of lustrous black mohair; visor of black patent leather, bound with same, green underneath; chin strap of black patent leather, $\frac{1}{2}$ inch wide, fastened at the side with two small gilt navy buttons, and provided with one gilt and one leather slide; two small eyelet ventilating holes in each side of the quarters.
 The device shall be of metal, consisting of the letters USN in silver upon a slightly inclined gilt foul anchor.
-The crown to be from 1 to 11⁄2 inch greater in diameter than the base, to be stiffened, and have a nonmetallic grommet, to retain its shape.
+The crown to be from 1 to $1\frac{1}{4}$ inch greater in diameter than the base, to be stiffened, and have a nonmetallic grommet, to retain its shape.